verana-labs/decentralized-trust-spec/spec.md

 - [BROWSER-1] A compliant [[ref: DTS browser]] MUST connect or accept connection from DTSs that complies with [DTS-REQ].
 - [BROWSER-2] A compliant [[ref: DTS browser]] SHOULD NOT connect or accept connection from DTSs that does not comply with [DTS-REQ].
-- [BROWSER-1] A compliant [[ref: DTS browser]] MUST dereference all DTS Credentials, verify DTS Json Schema Credentials, Json Schema hashes, use the Trust Registry Query Protocol v2.0,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.
+- [BROWSER-1] A compliant [[ref: DTS browser]] MUST dereference all DTS Credentials, DID Documents, verify DTS Json Schema Credentials, Json Schema hashes, use the Trust Registry Query Protocol v2.0,... comply with [TR-WL] to resolve trust and ensure compliance by denying unauthorized actions.

 ### Example

-DID Document of a DTS that required ECS DT Credentials and another DT Credential.
+Let's see a full example in action.
+Here is a DID Document of a compliant DTS:

 ```json
   "service": [